Hook Integration

 How the poll hook works

-Every time you submit a prompt in Claude Code, the hook runs:
+Every time you submit a prompt in your AI coding tool, the hook runs:

 coop session poll --format=hook --mark-read 2>/dev/null || true